ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 ```

-Anytime you see something of type Nat (a natural number, or a whole number
-greater than or equal to 0) you can take the successor of that number with S.
-For any natural number n, S n is equivalent to n + 1.

-We know that our users can always recommend the app to friends so let's write
+We know that our users can always recommend the app to friends, so let's write
 a function to update their history when they make a recommendation:

 ```
 recommendApp : History -> User -> History
 recommendApp (MkHist u r o e p v) friend =
   MkHist u r (S o) (S e) p v'
-    where e' : Action
+    where a  : Action
-          e' = Right $ Recommend friend
+          a  = Right $ Recommend friend
           v' : Vect (r + (S e)) Action
-          v' = rewrite (sym $ plusSuccRightSucc r e) in e' :: v
+          v' = rewrite (sym $ plusSuccRightSucc r e) in a :: v
 ```

+Anytime you see something of type `Nat` (a natural number, or a whole number
+greater than or equal to 0), you can take the successor of that number with `S`.
+For any natural number `n`, `S n` is equivalent to `n + 1`.

-But Idris has found an issue!
+But when you run this, Idris finds an issue!

 ```
 Can't unify